All Episodes

 You talk about campaign problems.

-But there's something in it that even CBS and the New York Times are burying.
+Now, today's New York Times CBS poll is bad, but there's something in it that even CBS and the New York Times are burying.

-It turns out, buried in the numbers, is the fact not only is Romney ahead of Obama by three points across the board.
+It turns out, buried in the numbers, is the fact: not only is Romney ahead of Obama by three points across the board.

 Oh, let me interrupt myself.